Vietnam.vn - Nền tảng quảng bá Việt Nam

 Người di cư ở nhiều khu vực thường là nạn nhân của các hành vi phân biệt chủng tộc.
 (Nguồn: UNHCER)

-UN officials appreciate efforts to combat racism and inequality in many countries, but there is still much to do.
+UN officials appreciate efforts to combat racism and inequality in many countries, but there is still much work to be done.
 (Source: UNHCER)

 On August 7, the United Nations Committee on the Elimination of Racial Discrimination opened its 110th session in Geneva, Switzerland, reviewing anti-discrimination efforts by Italy, Croatia, Uruguay, Namibia, Senegal and Turkmenistan.